Medically reviewed on Nov 15, 2018

 Use: Labeled Indications

-Hemophilia A, prophylaxis: Routine prophylaxis to prevent or reduce the frequency of bleeding episodes in patients with hemophilia A (congenital factor VIII deficiency) with factor VIII inhibitors
+Hemophilia A, prophylaxis: Routine prophylaxis to prevent or reduce the frequency of bleeding episodes in patients with hemophilia A (congenital factor VIII deficiency) with or without factor VIII inhibitors

 There are no contraindications listed in the manufacturer's labeling.